biankatpas/biankatpas/README.md

 💻 I have 8 years of experience in software development, focusing on **backend solutions, APIs, computer vision, agents**, and **AI** applications.

-📚 My main interests are backend development and areas of Artificial Intelligence, including Digital Image Processing, Computer Vision, AI Agents, Machine Learning, Deep Learning, NLP, and LLMs.
+📚 My main interests are backend development and areas of Artificial Intelligence, including Digital Image Processing, Computer Vision, Agents, Machine Learning, Deep Learning, NLP, and LLMs.
 I enjoy working with international and cross-functional teams and adapting to different tech stacks in agile environments.

 🚀 I'm familiar with many tools and frameworks such as OpenCV, scikit-learn, Keras, TensorFlow, LangChain, LLMs, Retrieval-Augmented Generation (RAG), vector databases, SQL, NoSQL, Django Rest Framework, Flask, FastAPI, Beautiful Soup, SQLAlchemy, Python, Node.js, Git, and Docker.
 I have also practical experience with AWS services and integrating third-party APIs.